Pfern/ADER17/material/ADER17_practical.md

 Methods such as the ones based on the burrows-wheeler transform make some assumptions to speed up the alignment process.
 Namely, they require the reference genome to be very similar to your sequenced DNA (less than 2-5% differences).
 For example, you probably cannot align mouse data to the human genome, although in the case of RNA-Seq this is less problematic since genes tend to be much better conserved than the rest of the genome (you would probably still bias your results to better conserved genes).
 Moreover, they are not optimal, and therefore sometimes make some mistakes, although they work quite well most of the time.

 RNA-Seq, in eukaryotes contain the extra complication of splicing, whereas.

 When using small, single-end reads,

-Sailfish/Salmon are another set of more recent approaches that are quickly gaining in popularity.
+Finally, another set of more recent approaches that are quickly gaining in popularity.
+Sailfish/Salmon are

 	Question: what are the conditions of using burrows-wheeler approaches?
 	Prepare a reference genome to use with hisat2 and bwa

 ## LO 5.3 - Run an alignment: the SAM/BAM alignment format

 Run hisat2 / bwa mem in an example dataset